 On this episode of The Lounge, Nick chats with Sarah Blank.
 Sarah shares her passion for being a kitchen and bath designer, how she started her own business, and what she loves about the industry.

 Sarah is calling in from Stamford, CT, where she is working from home.
 Sarah enjoys Dwell for modern architecture and Period Home Magazine from a Classicist perspective – each at opposite ends of the spectrum.
 Sarah also enjoys a good handbag, red wine, and spending time at her Vermont vacation home.

 How did Sarah get into design?

-Sarah ended up working for her high school history teacher’s brother, Richard, for a summer.
+Sarah was working for her high school history teacher’s brother, Richard, for a summer.
 Richard was in charge of Bloomingdale’s windows.
 He told Sarah she needed to enroll at the Fashion Institute of Technology in New York.
 She transferred and the rest is history!

 After graduating, Sarah obtained a position working in kitchen design and has never left the industry.
 In 1994, she met Richard Sammons, a classical architect.
 Through him, she became involved with the Institute of Classical Architecture and Art.
-Sarah said that Classicism isn’t a style, but rather a language that you design by, rules and principles, and all about proportion.
+Sarah said that Classicism isn’t a style, but rather a language that you design by, rules and principles that are all about proportion.

 Sarah loves what she does and believes in collaboration.
 Within her first year, Bunny Williams asked to do a job with her.
 Sarah loved working with her.
 Bunny is so good at what she does and is so down to earth.
 Bunny included Sarah in meetings with clients to see how she worked.